Fire sprinkler system: Operation

 Each closed-head sprinkler is held closed by either a heat-sensitive glass bulb or a two-part metal link held together with fusible alloy.
-The glass bulb or link hold in place a pipe cap which acts as a plug to prevent water from flowing, unless the ambient temperature around the sprinkler reaches the design activation temperature of the individual sprinkler head.
+The glass bulb or link hold in place a "pip cap" which acts as a plug to prevent water from flowing, unless the ambient temperature around the sprinkler reaches the design activation temperature of the individual sprinkler head.
 In a standard wet-pipe sprinkler system, each sprinkler activates independently when the predetermined heat level is reached.
-Thus, only sprinklers near the heat of the fire will operate, normally just one or two.
+Thus, only the sprinklers sufficiently heated from the fire will operate.
 This maximizes water pressure over the point of fire origin, and minimizes water damage to the building.

 A sprinkler activation will usually do less water damage than a fire department hose stream (which provide approximately 900 litres/min (250 US gallons/min).
 A typical sprinkler used for industrial manufacturing occupancies discharges about 75–150 litres/min (20–40 US gallons/min).
 However, a typical Early Suppression Fast Response (ESFR) sprinkler at a pressure of 50 psi will discharge approximately 380 L/min.

 In addition, a sprinkler will usually activate within one to four minutes of the fire's start, whereas it typically takes at least five minutes for a fire department to register an alarm and drive to the fire site, and an additional ten minutes to set up equipment and apply hose streams to the fire.
 This additional time can result in a much larger fire, requiring much more water to extinguish.

 Types

 Wet pipe

-By a wide margin, wet pipe sprinkler systems are installed more often than all other types of 'fire sprinkler systems.
+Wet pipe sprinkler systems are installed more often than other types of fire sprinkler systems.
 They also are the most reliable, because they are simple, with the only operating components being the automatic sprinklers and (commonly, but not always) the automatic alarm check valve.
 An automatic water supply provides water under pressure to the system piping.

-Wet systems may optionally be charged with an antifreeze chemical, for use where pipes cannot reliably be kept above 40 °F.
+Wet systems have optionally been charged with an antifreeze chemical, for use where pipes cannot reliably be kept above 40 °F.

-While such systems were once common in cold areas, after several fires caused by systems filled with too high a percentage of antifreeze, the regulatory authority in the United States effectively banned new antifreeze installations.
+While such systems were once common in cold areas, after several fires which were not controlled because of sprinkler systems filled with too high a percentage of antifreeze, the regulatory authority in the United States effectively banned new antifreeze installations.
 A sunset date of 2022 applies to older antifreeze systems in the US.
-This regulatory action has greatly increased costs and reduced options for cold weather sprinkler systems.
+This regulatory action has greatly increased costs and reduced options for cold weather tolerant sprinkler systems.